ModellingWebLab/fcweb/INSTALL.md

 Copy `resources/FunctionalCuration.xml` to `/var/lib/tomcat7/context` and configure the file properly, including database credentials and link to the backend.

-add jdbc mysql driver to /var/lib/tomcat7/lib. (http://dev.mysql.com/downloads/connector/j/)
+Add jdbc mysql driver to /var/lib/tomcat7/lib. (http://dev.mysql.com/downloads/connector/j/)

 ### Build project

-add the sems maven repository to your list of repositories: http://sems.uni-rostock.de/2013/10/maven-repository/
+Add the sems maven repository to your list of repositories: http://sems.uni-rostock.de/2013/10/maven-repository/

 and move into project source directory and call